 Data Protection Policy

-We comply with the GDPR and any data held by us is held on the following basis provided in the GDP: Consent, Contract, Legal Obligation, Vital interests, Public task or legitimate interest and is only such data- typically name, email,phone number and address- necessary for us to contact you and payment details if we pay money to you.
+We comply with the GDPR and any data held by us is held on the following basis provided in the GDPR: Consent, Contract, Legal Obligation, Vital interests, Public task or legitimate interest and is only such data- typically name, email,phone number and address- necessary for us to contact you and payment details if we pay money to you.
 If you have any issues or would like to read our data protection policy or object to us holding your data and would like us to delete it please email firstname.lastname@example.org.

 The organisation is committed to being transparent about how it collects and uses the personal data including, in particular, the data of our employees, sub-contractors, people we engage on a freelance basis and actual and potential clients/customers of our services.